 When doing so, try to personalize the messages just a tiny bit, so the person receiving the message doesn’t feel like it’s a copy-paste type of communication.
 This might take a bit more time but will, for sure, be effective.

 Also, you don’t have to limit yourself to reaching out to only your followers; you could do the same with old customers and people who have emailed you but aren’t on your email list.
+Remember when you are adding old customers to your email list, it is important to verify email addresses and clean your list.
+Emails sent to invalid addresses bounce back, which may lead to an account suspension if the bounce rate is too high.

 Start a private Facebook group